 When you know enough about the topic to identify their error, it is irritating.
 But it’s worse if you can’t spot the error and are left with an understanding that is misleading or outright wrong.
 Those are not the staff you want on your customer service team, human or AI.

-ChatGPT, the unreliable customer service agent
+ChatGPT, the hallucinatory customer service agent

 I tested ChatGPT with questions we commonly receive from new Help Scout customers.
 Note that ChatGPT has no special training in Help Scout and no access to internal information, so it is working from publicly accessible data like our website and knowledge base.